 g.
 If applicable, what is the current shoreline master program designation of the site?

-Has any part of the site been classified as an "environmentally sensitive" area?
+h.
+Has any part of the site been classified critical area by the city or county?
 If so, specify.

 i.
 Approximately how many people would reside or work in the completed project?

-Approximately how many people would the completed project?
+j.
+Approximately how many people would the completed project displace?

 k.
 Proposed measures to avoid or reduce displacement impacts, if any: